tyx-editor/TyX/docs/index.rst

 Keyboard Map
 ^^^^^^^^^^^^

-TyX supports keyboard maps (currently only a Hebrew keyboard map has been added `in the Keyboard Map TipTap Extension <https://github.com/tyx-editor/TyX/blob/main/src/components/editor/KeyboardMapExtension.ts>`_).
+TyX supports keyboard maps (currently only a Hebrew keyboard map has been added `in the Keyboard Map Plugin <https://github.com/tyx-editor/TyX/blob/main/src/components/plugin/KeyboardMapPlugin.tsx>`_).
 This enables you to write in your language without having to switch to English every time you edit math environments!

 .. video:: _static/keyboard-map.mp4